 - You can use store-bought icing as well

 - In a bowl, combine sugar and milk, heat in microwave until lukewarm.
-Stir in the yeast and allow yeast to bloom for 8-10 minutes.
+Stir in the yeast and allow yeast to bloom for 8-10 minutes until it looks frothy.

 - Place flour in a deep mixing bowl.
 Add spices, lemon and orange zest, and salt.
 Mix together.
 Add softened butter and shortening, combine until crumbly.